 Misdiagnosis of colon cancer, however, can have a dire effect on your prognosis.
-If diagnosis is delayed, giving the disease a chance to progress to a more advanced stage, chances of a successful recovery fall dramatically.
+If you suffer because of a delayed diagnosis, giving the disease a chance to progress to a more advanced stage, chances of a successful recovery fall dramatically.

-Colon cancer starts in the large bowel and where caught early can be treatable, but if given time to spread to other parts of the body the outlook is worsened, so accurate early diagnosis is crucial.
+Colon cancer starts in the large intestine and, as with many types of bowel cancer, can be treatable when caught early.
+However, if given time to spread to other parts of the body, the outlook is worsened, so accurate early diagnosis is crucial.

 Where your disease has become more advanced as a result of misdiagnosis, the treatment needed becomes more aggressive, and the side effects more challenging.

 These are factors that we consider when we look at your claim for compensation and calculate the amount that we believe that you should be awarded.

 Why trust Sheldon Davidson Solicitors with your claim?